 What is Scarcity?

-Scarcity, also known as paucity, is an economics term used to refer to a gap between insufficient resources and the many theoretical needs that people expect to be met by the said resource.
-As a result, people are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and additional wants can be met.
-Therefore, all resources with non-zero cost in the process of consumption can be considered scarce to a given extent.
+Scarcity, also known as paucity, is an economics term used to refer to a gap between availability of limited resources and the theoretical needs of people for such resources.
+As a result, entities are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and wants can be met.
+Therefore, all resources with a non-zero cost in the process of consumption can be considered scarce to a given extent.
 However, in practice, what really matters is what we call relative scarcity.

 Basics of Scarcity